shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 Ersie stopped dusting off the boots and her workspace to look at the outcropping across the river.
 Crossing the river is dangerous, especially for her.
 What would have happened to her if that fisher cat hadn't been there?
 There's a waterfall not too far from here.
 She would've gone over for sure.
 Not too many have went down it and survived.

 Before she knew it, she was already out of the workspace area and next to the river, moments away from stepping in.
 What would it be like to be a cat?
 And not just for a few hours, but forever?
 And live among other cats?
 No, that's crazy.
 Cats are evil creatures, who will kill any wolf on sight.
 But no, that can't be true.
 Not *all* true.
-The fisher cat didn't kill me on sight, even though he could have.
+The fisher cat didn't kill her on sight, even though he could have.

 A random howl rang out.
 The message was for her mother the chieftess.
 Nonetheless, it snapped Ersie out of her daze.
 She went back to the workbench and started working on the boots.
 It didn't take her long to get the dirt off them.
 She took them off the table and set them on the ground.

 *Thud.*

+She unlatched them.
+She stared at the open mouth of the boots, inviting her in.
+Mother told her not to wear them until she converted them to work with wolf feet.
+But she doesn’t have enough info.
+How do the mechanisms work?
+How are they supposed to fit to the form of the foot?
+More testing was necessary before the conversion began.
+And no one was around to see her…

-She unlatched them and slipped her wolf feet into them.
+Ersatzica slipped her wolf feet into the cat boots.
 "I wish I was a cat."
 With the magic words said, her transformation began again.
-It was just as weird as the first time, but this time she knew what to expect.
+It was just as weird as the first and second times, but this time she knew what to expect.
 This time, she gently folded her wolf skin and set it on the workbench.
 She latched the boots.
 Standing straight up, she held her scar for a moment and extended her arms into a t-pose.
-She lifted one leg at a time and jumped into the air.
-This time, she landed and didn't fall.
+After a moment of wobbling, she steadied herself.
+She lifted one leg at a time.
+Still standing.
+She jumped into the air and landed feet-first.
+This time she didn't fall.
+She was getting the hang of these boots and her new cat form.

-She's getting better at this.
-At being a cat.
-Soon she will be able to understand how to convert the boots for use by wolves.
-The cats won't know what hit them.

 "Cat!"
 A wolf yelled from the woods.
 He howled into the air.
 Raising his axe, he charged at Ersatzica.